Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 𧨠Whatβs Missing:

-- No mention of SOC 2, ISO 27001, GDPR certification, HIPAA, or other privacy/compliance benchmarks.
+- No mention of ISO 27001, GDPR certification, HIPAA, or other privacy/compliance benchmarks.

 - No DPA (Data Processing Agreement) link or explanation of controller/processor roles.